 could be a very profitable venture.

-In fact, the pods of young broad beans have even more dopamine; they you wouldn't have to shell them either which is time-consuming.
+In fact the pods of young broad beans have even more dopamine; then you would not have to shell them either which is time-consuming.

-Planted directly in the ground we had difficulty persuading them to germinate, but kept moist in a warm dark place between sheets of newspaper, they sprouted very quickly.
+Planted directly in the ground we had difficulty persuading the seeds to germinate, but kept moist in a warm dark place between sheets of newspaper, they sprouted very quickly.

 you are suffering from PD you could grow them yourself, if you can find

-the seed; we luckily had kept back some of the pods for seed last year.
+the seed.
+We keep back some of the pods each year.

-This broad bean entrepreneurs page is just a thought for someone who is out of work and loves to till the earth and enjoy its benefits.
+This broad bean entrepreneurs page is just a thought for someone who is out of work and loves to till the earth; and enjoy its benefits.

-Aphids particularly love broad beans.
+Aphids and black fly particularly love broad beans.
 The entrepreneur must be watchful or he may lose his whole crop.

-Their is an organic solution; it's known as white oil.
+There is an organic solution; it is known as white oil.

-He will also need to become a white oil manufacturer, as it's very easy to make at home; washing up liquid plus a light cooking oil.
+He will also need to become a white oil manufacturer; it is very easy to make at home.

-Broad bean entrepreneurs are needed to grow the legumes for Parkinson's patients; and of course for those who are looking to eat less red meat and need legumes for protein.
+Broad bean entrepreneurs are needed to grow the legumes for Parkinson's patients; and of course for those who are looking to eat less red meat and want them for protein.

-Organic red meat is difficult to get and expensive; and frankly you're never really sure that it is what is claimed, unless you know the farmer personally.
+Organic red meat is difficult to get and expensive; and frankly you are never really sure that it is what is claimed, unless you know the farmer personally.
 I know that for a fact.